-While an ordinary home speaker or hi-fi speakers can deal with our everyday jam for working out or for our mini room concerts, it’s not the best option for professional sound production.
+While an ordinary home speaker or hi-fi speaker can deal with our everyday jams for working out or for our mini room concerts, it’s not the best option for professional audio production.

 If you’re mixing high-quality sounds to produce the best music, go for studio monitor speakers.
 No ifs or buts, you’ll thank us later.

 Here’s a guide on what is a studio monitor and how it’s different from regular speakers.